Vaultionizer/vault-docs/docs/pm/srs.md

 Users can exchange encryption keys via a QR Code or Bluetooth.
 This is important for shared spaces because the server is never involved in any kind of key exchange.

 ### 3.2 Usability
 We plan on designing the user interface as intuitive and self-explanatory as possible to make the user feel as comfortable as possible using the app.
-Though an FAQ document will be available, it should not be necessary to use it.
 We also provide documentation for more complicated features.
-We also want to provide a detailed step by step installation guide for the back-end.
+We also want to provide a detailed step by step installation guide for the back-end which includes an automaated installer script and helpful information in general.

-#### 3.2.1 No training time needed
-Our goal is that a user installs the android application, opens it and is able to use all features without any explanation or help.
-This includes external documents like a FAQ or other types of tutorials.

-#### 3.2.2 Familiar Feeling
+#### 3.2.1 Familiar Feeling
 We want to implement an app with familiar designs and functions.
 This way the user is able to interact in familiar ways with the app without having to get to know new interfaces.
+Users are not required to have any knowledge about the underlying mechanisms, it should just work.

 ### 3.3 Reliability

 #### 3.3.1 Availability
-The server shall be available 95% of the time.
-This also means we have to figure out the "rush hours" of our app because the downtime of the server is only tolerable when as few as possible players want to use the app.

-#### 3.3.2 Defect Rate
-Our goal is that we have no loss of any data.
-This is important so that the game sessions can carry on, even after a downtime of the server.
+Because we only provide the software itself and *not* some kind of hosting service, every user is responsible for his own back-end.
+Nevertheless we will try to get the best performance possible for our back-end.
+Due to the fact that all of our components use docker for deployment, it is very easy to setup some kind of load balancing mechanism.

+#### 3.3.1 Simple versioning
+We will provide the following versions for our software:

+* **Stable** - Well tested version which works on the latest Android/Java version.
+* **Development** - This version contains experimental features which were not fully tested and is ment to be used in production.
+* **Nightly** - This is a daily build which is not guaranteed to work at all.
+Use this build if you want the latest experimental features.

 ### 3.4 Perfomance

 #### 3.4.1 Capacity
-The system should be able to manage thousands of requests.
-For the back-end bandwidth will be pretty important if many users upload or download files simultaneously.
+The system should be able to manage thousands of requests even though this scenario is unlikely for a self host back-end.
+Bandwidth will be pretty important if many users upload or download files simultaneously.

 #### 3.4.2 Storage
 Smartphones don't provide much storage.
 Therefore we are aiming to keep the needed storage as small as possible.
 Before the files are encrypted and uploaded to the server the app uses a general puropose compression algorithm in order to reduce the file size.